TBNEH engages diverse organizations and individuals to help find solutions to end hunger in Hillsborough, Pasco, and Pinellas Counties.

-Since 2015, the Tampa Bay Network to End Huger has been committed to the mission of ending hunger in Tampa Bay by bringing people together to find solutions that eliminate barriers, increase access and knowledge, and expand the amount of nutritious food available.
+The Tampa Bay Network to End Hunger is committed to ending hunger in by bringing people together to find solutions that eliminate barriers, increase access and knowledge, and expand the amount of nutritious food available.

 To build a hunger-free community with access to nutritious food for all.

 The Tampa Bay Network to End Hunger (TBNEH) is the first network of its kind in the state of Florida.
-TBNEH was founded in 2011 by ten leaders from various direct service organizations, businesses, and community circles who wanted to work collaboratively to help solve hunger in the Tampa Bay tri-county area — Hillsborough, Pasco, and Pinellas.
+TBNEH was founded in 2011 by ten leaders from various direct service organizations, businesses, and community circles who wanted to work collaboratively to help solve hunger in Hillsborough, Pasco, and Pinellas counties.

 TBNEH founding members include: Vicki Adelson, Department of Health Hillsborough; Will Carey, Tampa Bay Harvest; Jane Egbert, St. Pete Free Clinic; MaryKate Harrison, Hillsborough County Schools Food and Nutrition; Michael Herrara, United Way Suncoast; Caitlin Higgins-Joy, RCS; Steve King, Meals on Wheels of Tampa; Christine Long, Metropolitan Ministries; Pat Rogers, Feeding Tampa Bay (formerly Feeding America Tampa Bay); and Jane Walker, Daystar Life Center.